evilwan/raptor-chess-interface/README.md

 Large binary files (and their history) have been removed from the repository but otherwise, most files and their history are part of the new repository.

-## Update: Lights out

-The original author of the project does not approve of the way I tried to save the project from Google Code so I decided to stop all Raptor activity.

-So long and thanks for all the fish.

 ## More documentation
 Checkout the [wiki](https://github.com/evilwan/raptor-chess-interface/wiki) pages for more information.